JSila/Animate/README.md

 Each option will add another class to the class string.
 Some classes are already defined in `Animate.css`, some are generated dinamically and are accessible from URL which points to CSS.

-For example, if you want `zoomIn` animation to run infinitely and is delayed for 0.2 s than this code will do the trick:
+For example, if you want `zoomIn` animation to run infinitely and is delayed for 0.2s, than this code will do the trick:

 ```php
     Animate::zoomIn(['infinite' => true, 'delay' => '.2s']);